karroffel/cfstructs/README.md

 ### [`cf::hashset`](https://github.com/karroffel/cfstructs/blob/master/cf_hashset.hpp)

-The `cf::hashset` is a HashSet implementation that operates in a similar way to `cf::hashmap` in that it uses open addressing with linear probing.
+The `cf::hashset` is a HashSet implementation that operates in a similar way to `cf::hashmap` in that it uses open addressing with robinhood hashing.

 As with the `cf::hashmap`, this container hold all the data in a user-provided buffer.
-That buffer gets internally divided into 3 "regions":
+That buffer gets internally divided into 2 "regions":
- - flags
  - hashes
  - values